 From the rules above, we can make a few observations.

 First off, War is not deterministic, unlike Candy Land.
 In Candy Land, once all of the cards have been shuffled and the play order determined, we already know who the winner will be.
-In real-life War, because of the shuffled deck and no rule which states in what order won cards must be added to a player's deck, the game is not deterministic and the outcome cannot be known at the start.
+In real-life War, because of the shuffled deck and no rule which states in what order won cards must be added to a player's deck, the outcome cannot be known at the start; and hence the game cannot be deterministic.
 We will need to account for this in our model, either by declaring an order in which won cards will be added to the winner's deck (and thus making the game deterministic), or by making that pickup random (and thus closer to its real-life version).

 Secondly, it is entirely possible to have an infinite game of War.
 A poster on MathOverflow shows us that, for a particular order of cards (and enforcing the order of pickup on won cards) you can pretty easily have an infinite game of War.
 These kinds of games will not be useful to our model, so we will need a way to handle them.